rebbrunner/python-computer-publish/README.md

 Added full implementation of vm translator including generation of bootstrap code, program flow, and call & return.
 Added FAST_RAM and FAST_REGISTER.
 FAST_RAM provides a significant boost to reading/writing from RAM, however, has not been implemented into builds yet.

+### Updated 4/13/2021 with Compiler Stage 1

+Added first stages of a compiler.
+The current compiler consists of a tokenizer and parser but no code generation.
+The compiler produces an xml file that contains the structure for a given input file's parse tree.

 Current Workflow:

 Write a vm program -> call `vmtranslator.py filename` -> call `assembly.py filename` -> call `computer.py`